 Why Do Callers Hang Up?

-Maybe your business isn't technically missing calls, but still seems to lose callers.
+Maybe your business isn't technically missing calls, but still seems to lose callers (and customers).
 Callers to your business may hang up if:

 - Your customer calls for an inquiry, but after hearing the phone ring one too many times, they choose to hang up and call a competitor.

-- The customer is put on hold or put in a queue by an IVR system, loses patience, and calls another provider.
+- The customer is put on hold or put in a queue by an IVR system, loses patience, and calls a competitor. .

-- Your caller waits past all of the rings (which can take between 35 and 45 seconds), but hears the voicemail come on and decides to hang up.
+- Your caller waits past all of the rings (which can take between 35 and 45 seconds), hears the voicemail come on, and decides to hang up.

 Is Voicemail Hurting My Business?

-Many office managers believe that installing a voicemail will solve their missed calls problem, but it actually could be adding to it!
+Many office managers believe that installing a voicemail will solve their missed calls problem, but this could actually be adding to it!